noripyt/django-cachalot/docs/introduction.rst

 Comparison with similar tools .............................

-This comparison was done in October 2015.
+This comparison was done in December 2015.
 It compares django-cachalot to the other popular automatic ORM caches at the moment:
 `django-cache-machine <https://github.com/django-cache-machine/django-cache-machine>`_
 & `django-cacheops <https://github.com/Suor/django-cacheops>`_.